tudocomp/tudocomp/docs/Documentation.md

 ~~~

-As we can see, the algorithms are not very effective in either
+We see that the algorithms are not very effective.
-case, and as expected there is no visible difference between the
+As expected, there is no visible difference between the
 first compressor, and the second one with the debug encoder.

 We can also toggle the `compare_commands` option to group
-by input file instead, to compare how the algorithms perform on different text:
+by the algorithms instead; this allows us to compare how an algorithms performs on different inputs:

 ~~~
 .../compare_workspace> ./run.sh example_config.toml example